2018 conference agenda

 The topic for the 2018 National Conference Big Debate has not yet been set.

 Click here for more details about the main conference programme and confirmed speakers and topics.

 The 2018 fringe programme will comprise two or three sessions running in tandem with the main programme.
 One of these sessions will focus on ‘road safety interventions that didn’t work’, in which presenters will share the results of schemes that could be described as ‘less than successful’.

-Day one will conclude with a series of workshops in which experienced practitioners facilitate discussions on specific road safety topics.
+A series of workshops in which experienced practitioners facilitate discussions on specific road safety topics.
 Delegates will be required to book in advance and each session will be limited to around 10 participants.
-Topics the conference committee hopes to cover this year include ‘dealing with politicians’ and ‘working in partnership/managing partnership relationships’.

 More information - register an interest in presenting

 For more information about the conference programme and/or to express an interest in speaking contact Nick Rawlings by email in the first instance.